The winter is officially here and with it comes the colder weather, darker days, and the desire to hide and just sleep until the summer!

 – Add enough spices and herbs to your meals – they will keep the digestive fire burning and warm you up.
 There is a reason why we associate cinnamon or cardamom with winter!
 Try and find out what you like most – black pepper, cumin, rosemary, cayenne, turmeric, ginger, coriander… Don’t overdo it though, a little bit comes a long way!

-– Focus on warm, cooked, oily meals that have balanced flavors of sour, salty, pungent, bitter and astringent.
+– Focus on warm, cooked, oily meals that have balanced flavors of sour, salty, pungent, bitter, and astringent.
 Root vegetables (in season in winter!) such as sweet potatoes, carrots, beets, radishes should be on your menu as they are heating and hearty.
-Add spinach or chard.
-Legumes are good, but don’t overdo it and make sure they’re cooked well.
+Add spinach or Swiss chard.
+Legumes are good but don’t overdo it and make sure they’re cooked well.

-– Get more vitamin E (butter nuts and nuts, spinach, flaxseed and sunflower oils) as well as vitamin C (cabbage, citrus, beetroot).
+– Get more vitamin E (butter, and nuts, spinach, flaxseed, and sunflower oils) as well as vitamin C (cabbage, citrus, beetroot).

 – Avoid cold drinks and focus and warm teas, warm water.